Taliban releases 2 kidnapped American University of Afghanistan professors

-WASHINGTON — The Taliban has freed two Western hostages, American Kevin King and Australian Timothy Weeks, after holding them in captivity for more than three years, an American official and the prime minister of neighboring Pakistan said Tuesday.
+WASHINGTON — The Taliban has freed two Western hostages, American Kevin King and Australian Timothy Weeks, after holding them in captivity for more than three years, a U.S. official and the Pakistani prime minister said Tuesday.

 On Nov.
-12, Afghan President Ashraf Ghani announced a deal to release the two hostages in exchange for three Taliban members.
+12, Afghan President Ashraf Ghani announced the deal to release the two hostages in exchange for three Taliban members.

-According to the Taliban, Anas Haqqani, Haji Maali Khan and Hafiz Rasheed Ahamd Omari have also been released.
+The Western hostages were released in exchange for Taliban members Anas Haqqani, Haji Maali Khan and Hafiz Rasheed Ahamd Omari, according to the Taliban.

-The release of the two comes weeks after President Donald Trump pulled the plug on a potential deal with the Taliban to begin withdrawing U.S. troops from the country and end America's longest war.
-Negotiations broke down on Sept.
-7 and it remains unclear if and when they will start again.

 “Tim’s family has asked for privacy.
 They have asked the Australian Government to convey their relief that their long ordeal is over, and their gratitude to all those who have contributed to Tim’s safe return,” he added on Twitter.